K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 DEFINE PERIPHERALS 0x7fff
 ```

 We create an infinite loop that always checks for obstacles.
 We first access the robot peripherals address and apply the obstacle mask, and then we check the value.
-If the obstacle bit is 1, we need to do a turn.
+If the obstacle bit is 1, we need to turn.
 ```
 # Checks front obstacle
 LABEL REPEAT_OBST